 - Michigan Authors & Illustrators database

 Why do affiliates join the Center for the Book?
 To invest in local and statewide library services.
 See what our affiliates think about membership in the Why Should My Library Join piece.
-See How is the Center for the Book organized? for an application, annual reports, meeting minutes, etc. or contact Edwina Murphy at firstname.lastname@example.org or (517) 373-4376 for more information.
+See How is the Center for the Book organized? for an application, bylaws, roles and board members or contact Janice Murphy at firstname.lastname@example.org or (517) 373-1302 for more information or visit their website,

 As the Michigan affiliate of the National Center for the Book, the Center also seeks to further in Michigan the National Center's goal of promoting books, reading, libraries and literacy.